 Hair needs to be clean, neat, and pulled back and off the collar.
 No fabric headbands or head wraps (exceptions made for religious headgear).
-Male students should be clean shaven.
 If facial hair is present, please ensure that it is neatly trimmed.
 Tattoos should be covered.

-All jewelry must be removed with the exception of stud earrings in the ear lobe and wedding bands.
+All jewelry must be removed except for stud earrings in the ear lobe and wedding bands.
 Only one stud earring in each ear lobe allowed.
 No arm jewelry except for a watch.
-No necklaces.
-No facial/tongue piercings (tongue, nose, or eyebrow) are allowed.
-THERE ARE NO EXCEPTIONS.
+No necklaces or facial/tongue piercings (tongue, nose, or eyebrow) are allowed.
+There are no exceptions.
 Nails must be short; acrylic nails, gel nails, or any other artificially attached nails are not allowed.
 Nail polish must be neat, free of chips, and neutral in color; some units do not permit nail polish of any type.